-Board activities in 2021/22
+Board activities in 2022/23

 The Board met on ten occasions during the year, as well as having a more informal Strategy Day.
 Here we have set out the key activities and approvals over the year.
 Throughout the year we have maintained a programme of Board education within the schedule of regular meetings, with relevant external input.
-How the Board has engaged with all its stakeholders is set out on pages 78 and 79, and consideration of Section 172 matters is described on pages 58 and 59.
+How the Board has engaged with all its stakeholders is set out on pages 92 and 93, and consideration of Section 172 matters is described on pages 90 and 91.

-2021 April/May June/July September The following - Review of quarterly - Review of portfolio and - Review of portfolio and management accounts financial forecasts financial forecasts recurring matters - Review of portfolio activity - Market update from the - Market update from the Company's brokers Company's brokers were considered Report from the - Report from the and discussed at Company Secretary Company Secretary - Review of quarterly these meetings management accounts Review of portfolio activity - Health and safety matters across the portfolio
+2022 April/May June/July September The following - Review of quarterly management - Review of portfolio and - Review of portfolio financial forecasts and financial forecasts recurring matters - Review of portfolio activity - Market update from the - Market update from were considered and discussed at these meetings

+- Company's brokers

+- Report from the Company Secretary

+- Review of quarterly management accounts

+- Review of portfolio activity

+- Health and safety matters across the portfolio

+- the Company's brokers

+- Report from the Company Secretary